kaneuffe/RTP-microhack/README.md

 ## Task 1: Create a Slurm HPC Cluster

 Select one of your Team´s members to share the Desktop and to login into the CycleCloud server.
-Use a browser and fill in the provide URL.
+Use a browser and fill in the provided URL.
 You need to allow the non-secure connection.
-Once the GUI comes up login with the provided username and password.
+Once the GUI comes up, login with the provided username and password.

 ![image](https://user-images.githubusercontent.com/57151484/115953714-52e6e480-a4ed-11eb-95f8-dc9e9ec6b360.png)